Eumatter/EuMatter-Thesis-Project/assessment.md

   - No connection pool size configuration
 - **Pagination partially implemented** (risk: large data, slow loads on some endpoints)
   - Pagination exists for: users (admin), in-kind donations, audit logs, notifications
-  - Still missing pagination for: events list, user events, user donations, volunteers list
+  - Still missing pagination for: events list, user events, user donations, all donations (CRD/Admin), volunteers list
+  - `getEvents()` performs expensive operations: fetches all events, then for each event fetches donations (limited to 100 per event but no overall limit)
   - Risk of memory issues and slow response times as data grows on unpaginated endpoints
   - Frontend may struggle with large datasets from unpaginated endpoints
 - **Inefficient data storage**